Gail Berman

 Gail Berman (born August 17, 1956) is an American producer and television executive.
 She is co-owner and founding partner of The Jackal Group, a production entity formed in partnership with Fox Networks Group.
 The Jackal Group develops and produces scripted, unscripted, and 'factual' entertainment programming for FNG's channels, including Fox Broadcasting Company, FX/FXX, the National Geographic Channels, and Fox International Channels.
 The partnership also provides for opportunities in digital and film, as well as for non-21st Century Fox distribution entities.

 Early life

 Berman was born to a Jewish family in Brooklyn.
 The family soon moved to Bellmore, New York, where she was raised.
-In 1974, she graduated from Abington High School and in 1978, she graduated with a B.A. in theater from the University of Maryland.
+In 1974, she graduated from Abington Senior High School and in 1978, she graduated with a B.A. in theater from the University of Maryland.